-Milwaukee Brewer Jean Segura was hit with tragedy upon learning his 9-month-old son, Janniel, passed away on Friday in the Dominican Republic.
+Milwaukee Brewer Jean Segura was hit with tragedy after learning his nine-month-old son passed away on Friday in the Dominican Republic.

 Heartbroken for the Segura family.
 Prayers up for his family, friends, and teammates.
 And everyone else going through hard times today also.